Honors & Advanced Placement

 Placement in freshman Honors classes is based on middle school grades, High School Placement Test scores, and our own placement exam scores in select subjects.

-Placement in sophomore, junior, and senior Honors classes is based upon grades, Explore test scores, and teacher or department chair recommendation.
+Placement in sophomore, junior, and senior Honors classes is based upon grades, PSAT test information, and teacher or department chair recommendation.

 In an AP course, a student takes a class with college-level curricula taught by a Divine Child teacher.

 These courses could result in the student earning credit in college, based on their AP exam score.

 Seminar & Research*

 AP Scholars - 42 students